linzjs/linz/docs/models_list.rst

 - ``label`` which is the name of the export.
 - ``exclusions`` which is a list of fields that can't be exported.
+- ``dateFormat`` which allows you to format the exported dates using moment date formats.
+(Defaults to false)
+- ``useLocalTime`` which allows you to export date fields in the browsers timezone offset.

 If you'd like to provide your own export route, you can.
 Replace the ``exclusions`` key with an ``action`` key that works the same as `list.actions`_.
 Rather than a modal, a request to that route will be made.
 You're responsible for mounting a ``GET`` route in Express to respond to it.